-System is another important menu in Huawei WebUI.
+The system is another important menu in Huawei WebUI.

 Under Devices Information, it will show the device name as the model number of the device, IMEI, IMSI, hardware version, software version (firmware version), WebUI version, LAN MAC address, and WLAN IP address.

 Modify Password – You can modify the login password of the device using this menu.
-You can see the current user name at the top of WebUi, as in the above screen shot.
+You can see the current user name at the top of WebUI, as in the above screenshot.